BEEF LIVER BALLS

 On the commercial market the main preparations "contain varying amounts of additional compounds such as manganese, omega-3 fatty acids, antioxidants, minerals and herbal agents."

-TEST RESULTS showing value of shark cartilage Glu/CS arthritis relief value
+TEST RESULTS showing a value of shark cartilage Glu/CS arthritis relief value

 "Percentages and numbers in bold print indicate dogs improved by one score or more compared to pre-treatment score.
 Non-bold percentages and numbers are dogs improved by two scores or more.